therealozp/class-notes/secure coding/cryptography.md

 ![[Pasted image 20260429161616.png]]

-a passive attacker wouldn't be able to break this (given that the DLP problem is harder to solve), but an active attacker (malary) can do a man-in-the-middle attack to break DHKE. what the MITM attack does is sit in the middle, and to Bob, pretend to be Alice (and forward Alice's key); and to Alice, pretend to be Bob.
+a passive attacker wouldn't be able to break this (given that the DLP problem is harder to solve), but an active attacker (mallory) can do a man-in-the-middle attack to break DHKE. what the MITM attack does is sit in the middle, and to Bob, pretend to be Alice (and forward Alice's key); and to Alice, pretending to be Bob.

 ### RSA
 found in 1977 by Rivest, Shamir, Adleman